Cannabis, Medical Cannabis and CBD

 Management training and staff supervision

 • Teach managers techniques to intervene in potential cases of drug misuse in a supportive and calm manner.
-Communicate to managers that the purpose of intervention is to guide workers to the appropriate help and resources.
+Communicate to managers that the purpose of the intervention is to guide workers to the appropriate help and resources.

 • Adopt a supportive workplace culture.
-For example, operators could implement wellness programs that encourage physical and mental wellbeing throughout the workforce.
+For example, operators could implement wellness programs that encourage physical and mental well-being throughout the workforce.

 • Promote open conversations within the workplace so workers feel safe to discuss issues with drug use.